khoa-ng/OnlinePuppeteer/README.md

 If you are using web components v0 (deprecated), you will need to enable Shady DOM to render correctly.
 In Polymer 1.x, which uses web components v0, Shady DOM is enabled by default.
-If you are using Shadow DOM, override this by setting the query parameter `dom=shady` when directing requests to the Rendertron service.
+If you are using Shadow DOM, override this by setting the query parameter `dom=shady` when directing requests to the KhoaPuppeteer service.

-If you are using web components v1 and either `webcomponents-lite.js` or `webcomponents-loader.js`, set the query parameter `wc-inject-shadydom=true` when directing requests to the Rendertron service.
+If you are using web components v1 and either `webcomponents-lite.js` or `webcomponents-loader.js`, set the query parameter `wc-inject-shadydom=true` when directing requests to the KhoaPuppeteer service.
 This renderer service will force the necessary polyfills to be loaded and enabled.

 ### Status codes